Looking for cookie information?

 Personal data and their protection in the EU/EEA

-GDPR aims to protect the fundamental rights of EU citizens (data subjects) by focusing on their personal data.
+GDPR aims to protect the fundamental rights of individuals (data subjects) by focusing on their personal data.
 Personal data covers any information related to a natural person that can be used to directly or indirectly identify the person.
-The EU Charter of Fundamental Rights (2000) stipulates that EU citizens have the right to protection of their personal data:
+The EU Charter of Fundamental Rights (2000) stipulates that individuals have the right to protection of their personal data:

 (1) Everyone has the right to the protection of personal data concerning him or her;